RoshniRanaDS27/Python_for_Financial_Analysis_and_Election_results_Analysis/README.md

 PyBank and PyPoll.
 Both tasks present a real-world situation where your newly developed Python scripting skills come in handy.

 # Repo Introduction
-Inside my local Git repository, create a folder for each Python assignment and name them PyBank and PyPoll.
+Inside my local Git repository, create a folder for each Analysis by Python and name them PyBank and PyPoll.
 In each folder, have created, added the following content:

 A new file called main.py.
 This will be the main script to run for each analysis.